ThatWightGuy/YAVL/README.md

 ## Initialization:

+At minimum, all inputs require two attributes: ```yavl``` and ```name```

 The most simple setup with default settings:

 ```Javascript
 $(form).yavl();
 ```

+By default, label placement will be set to 'left'.

-An options object can also be provided.
+An options object can also be provided to the yavl function.
 Below is a table of options that can be provided: